Tobi29/scapes-engine/README.md

 ## Build
 The project uses Gradle to build all modules.

-You can run `:install` to install all its module as maven artifacts.
+You can run `:publishToMavenLocal` to install all its module as maven artifacts.

 To use anything you can add any module through [jitpack.io](https://jitpack.io/#Tobi29/ScapesEngine) or set up a composite